meadDashSolomon/strive-life/README.md

 # Future Enhancements

-Given the extremely tight turnaround we faced and the high standards we hold for ourselves, there are a few things we would love to improve when time allows.
-Some of these include:
+Given the extremely tight turnaround I faced and the high standards I hold for myself, there are a few things I would love to improve when time allows:

 - Robust unit testing
-- Create cohesive styling across pages
-- Integrate video chat with user messaging
+- Optimization testing
+- Oauth
+- Transitioning to a more advanced authentication system like Clerk.

 # Ticketing Guidelines